Colin Pitchfork: Life

-The Pitchfork name originates from Warsop and Worksop.
-In July 1950 his parents married at St James' Parish Church.
-Newbold Verdon.
+The Pitchfork name originates from Warsop and Worksop in Nottinghamshire.
+In July 1950 his parents married at St James' Parish Church, Newbold Verdon, Leicestershire.
 Mollie Beck (7 March 1931 - 16 February 1999) was from Brascote Lane in Newbold Verdon.
 Alwyn Pitchfork (26 December 1926 - 10 January 2012) was from Clowne in Derbyshire.
 His grandfather James Henry Beck died on 26 September 1959 and had lived at 6 Brascote Lane.

 Pitchfork lived at 6 Brascote Lane in Newbold Verdon, attending school in Market Bosworth and Bosworth College in Desford.
 He was in the 1st Newbold Verdon Scout Group, gaining the Chief Scout's Award in September 1976.
 He was one of four scouts chosen in Leicestershire to go to the 14th World Scout Jamboree in Norway in August 1975, amongst 1,600 scouts from the UK.
 Molly Pitchfork, his mother, was the Group Scout Leader.
-His brother David was in the 1st Newbold Verdon Cubs.
-Pitchfork had briefly joined the Venture Scout unit, run by his mother, but his increasing collection of sexual convictions became incompatible with remaining in the unit.
+Pitchfork had briefly joined the Venture Scout unit, run by his mother, but his increasing number of sexual convictions became incompatible with remaining in the unit.

 Pitchfork married a social worker in early 1981 and moved to the Leicestershire village of Littlethorpe.
-His wife attended South Fields College of Further Education (1968-99, near the Leicester Tigers rugby ground, which formed the new Leicester College in 1999) in the late 1970s and grew up at 21 Meadvale Road in Knighton, Leicester.

 Before his marriage Pitchfork had been convicted of indecent exposure and had been referred for therapy to the Carlton Hayes Hospital, Narborough.

 Pitchfork had obtained work in Hampshires Bakery in Leicester in 1976 as an apprentice at the bakery head office on King Richard III Road; Coombs Hampshires closed in 2011, near the present-day Castle Mead Academy.
 He continued to work there until his arrest for the murders.
 He became particularly skilled as a sculptor of cake decorations and had hoped eventually to start his own cake decorating business.
 According to his supervisor he was "a good worker and time-keeper, but he was moody... and he couldn't leave women employees alone.
 He was always chatting them up."